-Located on the border of France, Ypres stood in the way of the planned German campaign to conquer Belgium.
+Due to it’s position on the French border, Ypres stood in the way of the planned German campaign to conquer Belgium.
 This small town is where Allied forces chose to make a stand to halt the German advance, resulting in a drawn-out conflict with tens of thousands of deaths.

 On a visit today, you’ll find WWI cemeteries, battleground sites, trenches, and some excellent WWI museums.

 Besides the WWI historic sites, Ypres is also a charming city that is lovely to visit in its own right.
 Located on the front line of the war, the city was completely destroyed during WWI.
 However, after the war the city was rebuilt in the original medieval and renaissance style.
 Today you can walk down charming cobblestone streets that look much as they did before the war.

 Ypres was a last-minute addition to our itinerary on our trip to Belgium, and we were so glad that we chose to fit it in!
 We love history and visiting the battlefields and museums of Ypres was a truly fascinating and sobering experience.